TheAlgorithms/Python/CONTRIBUTING.md

 - You did your work - no plagiarism allowed
   - Any plagiarized work will not be merged.
 - Your work will be distributed under [MIT License](LICENSE.md) once your pull request is merged
-- Your submitted work fulfils or mostly fulfils our styles and standards
+- Your submitted work fulfills or mostly fulfills our styles and standards

 __New implementation__ is welcome!
-For example, new solutions for a problem, different representations for a graph data structure or algorithm designs with different complexity but __identical implementation__ of an existing implementation is not allowed.
+For example, new solutions for a problem, different representations for a graph data structure, or algorithm designs with different complexity but __identical implementation__ of an existing implementation are not allowed.
 Please check whether the solution is already implemented or not before submitting your pull request.

 __Improving comments__ and __writing proper tests__ are also highly welcome.